 - 5. Securely store the flat tire in the vehicle. - 6.
 Install the jack in its storage area and tighten the jack strap. - 7.
-Place the spare tire cover and the hatch floor carpeting over the damaged tire. - 8.
-Close the hatch.
+Place the spare tire cover and the floor covering over the damaged tire. - 8.
+Close the hatch or trunk.